 This morning we travel to Queenstown, a popular destination loved by outdoor enthusiasts thanks to the magnificent surrounding scenery.
 Here we enjoy a ride on the Skyline Gondola, which offers a wonderful panorama.

 Today we enjoy a sightseeing tour, driving across Shotover River to historic Arrowtown, the site of a major gold rush in the 1860s and a 'Lord of the Rings' film location.
 We continue to Gibbston Valley Winery for a tour of the cellars and wine tasting.
 Day 18 is at leisure, relaxing in Queenstown overlooked by Lake Wakatipu.

 Travelling past Lake Wanaka, we descend to the Haast River.
 Continuing through the native rainforest by coach, we pass Fox Glacier before reaching the Franz Josef Glacier.
-An overnight stay and dinner at the Scenic Hotel Franz Josef Glacier or Quality Hotel Elms allows us to view the glacier or to take a helicopter flight to the snowfield (payable locally).
+An overnight stay and dinner at the Scenic Hotel Franz Josef Glacier allows us to view the glacier or to take a helicopter flight to the snowfield (payable locally).

-We visit Hokitika, the centre for New Zealand jade, before boarding our internal flight bound for Christchurch, at the township of Arthur's Pass.
-On arrival we take a guided tour of the city, spending our last night at the Sudima Hotel and enjoying a farewell dinner together.
+We visit Hokitika, the centre for New Zealand jade, before boarding our TranzAlpine train bound for Christchurch, at the township of Arthur's Pass.
+On arrival we take a guided tour of the city, spending our last night at the Quality Hotel Elms and enjoying a farewell dinner together.